 Soft Skills

-Accuracy matters in all the necessary documentation submitted.
-Loan processors must spot missing data, outdated forms, or unverified items before files move to mortgage underwriting.
+- Attention to Detail – Processors must catch missing data, outdated forms, or unverified items in loan documents before files reach mortgage underwriting.

 How Much Do Loan Processors Make?